Past Events 2023

 Book Launch

-Authors Ann O’Connell & Chris Pratten with Alan Coker at the launch of Frederick Clissold Esquire of Glentworth, Ashfield
+Authors Ann O’Connell & Chris Pratten with Alan Croker at the launch of Frederick Clissold Esquire of Glentworth, Ashfield

 Alex Lofts then requested Alan to launch to book, Frederick Clissold of Glentworth Ashfield which he did, congratulating the authors Chris Pratten and Ann O’Connell on their work, commenting that documents such as this one is an asset when architects are preparing Conservation Management Plans for historic buildings as they provide the researched history of the place as a base for understanding their heritage.